 - Research groups at Memorial Sloan Kettering are developing new techniques and experimental models for metastasis research (metastasis colonization assays, imaging applications, transendothelial and blood-brain barrier migration, and tumor microenvironment interactions).

-- The CMR aims at facilitating the sharing of experimental approaches for metastasis research.
+- The MTEC aims at facilitating the sharing of experimental approaches for metastasis research.
 Memorial Sloan Kettering Cancer Center has made a major investment in core facilities that are essential for modern metastasis research: genomics, molecular cytology, animal care, small animal imaging, and others.

 Attracting New Talents and Resources